 - Cooperate fully in the investigation of any misconduct.

-As more fully described in Section 2.16 of the Employee Handbook (“Whistleblower Policy”), we are all responsible for bringing suspected unethical conduct to the attention of College officials when we have a good-faith belief that such conduct has occurred.
+As briefly described in Section 2.19 of the Employee Handbook (“Whistleblower Policy”), we are all responsible for bringing suspected unethical conduct to the attention of College officials when we have a good-faith belief that such conduct has occurred.
 Ethical misconduct means non-compliance with a law or regulation, a College policy, this Code of Conduct, or other requirement applicable to the College.
 A violation of College policy or this Code may also constitute a violation of a law or regulation.

 Matters that must be reported include, but are not limited to: